How to Make Pavlova Cake

-How to tell if pavlova is cooked and baked through?
+How to tell if it is cooked and baked through?
 It will be pale and look dry.
 If you are concerned it isn’t done, just let it sit for an additional hour to dry out.
 If you stick a toothpick or skewer into the center it will come out with some sticky marshmallow-like crumbs.

 Use room temperature egg whites– Because they whip up faster and bigger than cold egg whites.

 Can egg yolks be used?
 No!
 This will prevent them from whipping into a fluffy stiff mixture.

 How to make super fine sugar?
 Pulse the granulated sugar in a food processor until it’s very fine.
 This dissolves in the egg white mixture more easily and smoothly.

 Don’t open oven until it completely cools– Because the heat escapes when you open the door and will not dry out the dessert properly.

 Pat fruits dry– Because this helps to prevent the cake from becoming a soggy mess.

 Line baking tray with parchment paper– This is very important because if you don’t line the tray, the cake will stick to the pan and it would be impossible to remove it properly without breaking.

 Whipping egg whites is crucial- They must form firm peaks.
 Don’t over-whip and also, don’t under-whip!
 Once you get stiff firm peaks, stop mixing!

 Storage For Strawberry Pavlova

 Can you make this the day before?
 (Make ahead instructions)- Yes, you can make it a day ahead of time.
 However, do not top it with whipped cream or fruit.
 Store the meringue cake at room temperature away from moisture and humidity.
 Then, add toppings prior to serving.

 How to store leftovers?
 I do not recommend storing this because it will become very soggy from the whipped cream and fruit topping.
 It is best served immediately to maintain the integrity of the cake.
 You can’t refrigerate it or freeze it for later.

 More Classic Desserts